Oriented coloring on recursively defined digraphs: Graph Coloring on Recursively Defined Digraphs

 \begin{example} The two graphs $\overrightarrow{C_3}$ and $\overrightarrow{T_3}$ in Figure \ref{ex-spe} have the same oriented chromatic number $\chi_o(\overrightarrow{C_3})=\chi_o(\overrightarrow{T_3})=3$, but their disjoint union needs more colors. \end{example}

-On the other hand, there are several examples for which the disjoint union does not need more than $\max(\chi_o(G_1),\chi_o(G_2))$ colors, such as for the union of two isomorphic oriented graphs.
-By Theorem \ref{th-ch-oco}, we know that $\overrightarrow{T_3}$ shown in Figure \ref{ex-spe} is an oriented co-graph but $\overrightarrow{C_3}$ shown in Figure \ref{ex-spe} is not an oriented co-graph.
-So the question arises whether oriented coloring could be closed under disjoint union if restricted to oriented co-graphs.
+On the other hand, there are several examples for which the disjoint union does not need more than $\max(\chi_o(G_1),\chi_o(G_2))$ colors, such as the union of two isomorphic oriented graphs.
+By~Theorem~\ref{th-ch-oco}, we know that $\overrightarrow{T_3}$, shown in Figure \ref{ex-spe}, is an oriented co-graph, but $\overrightarrow{C_3}$, shown in Figure \ref{ex-spe}, is not an oriented co-graph.
+Consequently, the question arises whether oriented coloring could be closed under disjoint union, when restricted to oriented co-graphs.